 The guidelines are intended to cover a wide variety of situations and do not include special requirements that may apply to a specific proposal.
 To be sure that a specific traffic analysis contains the proper information, please review these guidelines with staff from the Public Works Department or from the Planning and Building Department.

 The following files have been prepared in Adobe Acrobat.
 You will need Adobe Acrobat Reader (a free program) to view or print PDF files.
 Get Adobe Acrobat Reader.

-TIAG Guidelines Memorandum
+TIAG Guidelines Memorandum (PDF 364KB)